XRPL-Commons/xrpl-training-2025-september/README.md

 # XRPL Commons training materials - Septmber 29th and 30th 2025
-This repo contains training links and materials supporting the May 2025 XRPL Training by XRPL Commons.
+This repo contains training links and materials supporting the September 2025 XRPL Training by XRPL Commons held at Ecole 42.

 ## Coding Activities